Optimize Warehouse Value Added Services with Python

 The Job Shop Scheduling Problem (JSSP) is an NP-hard problem defined by a set of jobs that must be executed by a set of machines in a specific order for each job.

-For each of our jobs, we have defined execution time (min) and processing order of machines in the table above.
+For each of our jobs, we have defined the execution time (min) and processing order of machines in the table above.

 For instance, Job 2 (Handbag) is starting with Anti-theft Tags placement using Machine 1 (6 min) followed by Labels Sewing using Machine 2 (4 min), to finally end with Kitting and Packing using Machine 3 (3 min).

-Objective: minimize the makespan i.e the total time for completion of all jobs
+Objective: minimize the makespan, i.e the total time for completion of all jobs

 i.
 The Naive Solution: 1 job cycle at a time